grassrootza/grassroot-lambdas/grassroot-graph-analysis/README.md

 @firstRank - The rank of the first entity to include in the query according to the order specified by the algorithm.
 This ordering could be membership counts, participation counts, pagerank score, closeness score, etc.

 @lastRank - The rank of the last entity to include in the query according to the order specified by the algorithm.
 This ordering could be membership counts, participation counts, pagerank score, closeness score, etc.

-Note: procedures are called using the "CALL procedure.name" syntax.
-Functions are called using the "RETURN function.name" syntax.
-Both functions and procedures can be integrated into larger cypher queries.

 ### Profiling